PD Dr. Stefan Gieseke

 Phone: +49 (0)721 608 43581

-Office hours: Whenever my office door is open - or send me an email for an appointment
+Office hours: Generally whenever my office door is open - Sprechstunde on Monday 15:30-16:30h - or send me an email for an appointment

 I have studied physics at the University of Bremen, where I also received my Diploma in 1998, working on Monte Carlo simulations of Heavy Ion Collisions.
 I moved into Elementary Particle Physics at the University of Hamburg/DESY, where I studied perturbative Quantum Chromodynamics in the High Energy limit.
 After I received my PhD in 2001, I moved to the University of Cambridge where I began working on the rewrite of the Monte Carlo event generator Herwig from the very beginning.
 This remained my main research topic also when I moved to the University of Karlsruhe in 2004, where I later headed a Young Investigator Group on Monte Carlo Development and where I am now, after a year at CERN in 2007, a permanent staff member at the KIT.